sebastianandreasson/RockingRobots/README.md

 RockingRobots
 =============

-game where you throw robots at rocks
+game where you throw robots at rocks using the Myo armband and oculus rift.

+Made at Dreamhackathon 2014